dehsgr/homebridge-mobilealerts/README.md

 # Installation
 1. Install homebridge using: npm install -g homebridge
-2. Install this plugin using: npm install -g homebridge-mobilealrts
+2. Install this plugin using: npm install -g homebridge-mobilealerts
 3. Update your configuration file.
 See sample-config.json in this repository for a sample.

 # Configuration